jeff-adkisson/swe-3313-spring-2025/project/README.md

 3. A free Github account<br/>
    You will check in some of your submissions and all of your presentations to a team Github account.
 Your team can either create a dedicated Github account or choose one team member to house the team's work in their  account.
 4. An IDE for development<br/>

-   I will provide everyone a full JetBrains license.
-They have IDEs for every major language and operating system.
+   I recommend getting a JetBrains education license (free) using using a JetBrains IDE.
+JetBrains has IDEs for every major language and operating system.
 You can use something else for development, but I recommend these, particularly if you have never used a professional-grade tool.
 JetBrains IDEs work on Windows, MacOS, and Linux.
+Do not use a text editor such as Notepad.
+Learn how to use an IDE including the built-in debugger.
 5. A free YouTrack account<br/>Your project plan will use YouTrack's excellent [Gantt Chart creator](https://www.jetbrains.com/youtrack/features/gantt_chart.html).
 YouTrack is free for up to teams of 10.
 Each team needs one YouTrack account for making your project plan. https://www.jetbrains.com/youtrack/
 6. A free Marvel account<br/>
    Your UI design will be made in Marvel, a friendly high-fidelity design tool. https://marvelapp.com/signup